 - Acquiring new self-care skills adapted to their level of disability

 - Working with equipment and architectural adaptations designed to make life outside the hospital easier

 - Exploring and coping with changes that may occur in relationships with family, friends, and coworkers

 - Developing a 'can-do' attitude through the achievement of goals

 The patient's strengths, needs, and aspirations are the driving force in every recovery.
 In designing a rehabilitation program, we learn as much as we can about the individual.
 First, we identify the person's strengths and abilities prior to disability, the underlying cause of the disability, its natural recovery process, and expected response to therapy.
 We study the home, school, and/or work environments, and the functional requirements they impose.
 Further, we examine family and community supports.
 From there, we create an individualized rehabilitation program based on the adaptive skills the patient needs to live as independently as possible.

 Then, together, we begin work.
 Patient, family, and professional team meet often, to share expertise, review progress, and refine goals.
 Communication, we've learned, is central to the fastest, most complete recovery.

-For more information about Maine Rehab call 207-973-8998 or toll free at 1-877-FON-EMMC or to learn more about physicial medicine and rehabilitation, check out our Healthy Living Library.
+For more information about EMMC Rehabilitation Care call 207-973-8998 or toll free at 1-877-FON-EMMC or to learn more about physicial medicine and rehabilitation, check out our Healthy Living Library.